-- Unexpected absences from placement due to illness, bereavement, or other. - Reasonable accommodations required due to personal health circumstances. - Critical incidents arising on placements, e.g. robbery in the pharmacy. - Support with finding opportunities to develop competency.
+- Unexpected absences from placement due to illness, bereavement, or other. - Reasonable accommodations required due to personal health circumstances. - Critical incidents arising on placements, e.g., robbery in the pharmacy. - Support with finding opportunities to develop competency.

-As a reminder of some of the support services that are available from your university, some of them are listed on page 16.
-If you have questions please contact your Practice Educator.
+As a reminder of some of the support services that are available from your university, are listed in Section 4.
+If you have any questions, please contact your Practice Educator.